vonglasow/atoum-documentation/source/en/written_help/asserter.inc.rst

                    ->exactly(2)
    ;

-The previous test has a disadvantage in terms of maintenance, because if the developer needs to add one or more new calls to bar::doOtherThing() betweenthe  two calls already made, it will have to update the value of the argument passed to exactly().
+The previous test has a disadvantage in terms of maintenance, because if the developer needs to add one or more new calls to bar::doOtherThing() between the two calls already made, it will have to update the value of the argument passed to exactly().
-To resolve this problem, you can reset a mock in 2 different ways:
+To resolve this problem, you can reset a mock in 2 different ways :

-* either by using $mock->getMockController()->resetCalls();
+* either by using $mock->getMockController()->resetCalls() ;
 * or by using $this->resetMock($mock).

 .. code-block:: php